friedue/Scott2019/methods_andrew.md

 To identify regions of open chromatin represented by enrichments of reads, peak calling was performed with `MACS2` .
 For every replicate, the `narrowpeak` results of `MACS2` were used after filtering for adjusted p-values smaller than 0.01.

-#### Differentially accessible regions
+### Differentially accessible regions

 Regions where the chromatin accessibility changed between different conditions were identified with `diffBind` : with the following options: `minOverlap=4, bUseSummarizeOverlaps=T, minMembers=2, bFullLibrarySize=TRUE`.

-#### Coverage files
+### Coverage files

 Individual coverage files per replicate normalized for differences in sequencing depths between the different samples were generated with `bamCoverage` of the deepTools suite using the following parameters: `-bs 10 --normalizeUsing RPGC --effectiveGenomeSize 2150570000 --blackListFileName mm10.blacklist --ignoreForNormalization chrX chrY --ignoreDuplicates --minFragmentLength 40 -p 1`.

 To create merged coverage files of replicates of the same condition, we used `multiBigwigSummary` to obtain the sequencing-depth-normalized coverage values for 10 bp bins along the entire genome, i.e. for every condition, we obtained a table with the coverage values in every replicate within the same bin.
-Subsequently, we chose the mean value for every bin to represent the coverage in the resulting "merged" file (see github.com/friedue/Scott2019 for the actual code that was used).
+Subsequently, we chose the mean value for every bin to represent the coverage in the resulting "merged" file (see [averaging_bigWigs_example.sh](https://github.com/friedue/Scott2019/blob/master/preprocessing/averaging_bigWigs_example.sh)).

 Merged coverage files were used for display in IGV (e.g. Fig 2i, 5g) and for heatmaps shown in Figures 2h and 5e.